ASharpPen/Valheim.DropThat/README.md

 - Configuration templates, for easy extension.
 - Add conditions for when a mob should drop an item
 - Server-side configs
+- Adds mod specific conditions for:
+	- Creature Level and Loot Control

 # Manual Installation: